When is Dancing on Ice 2020 on TV?

 All pairings have been revealed throughout a particular Dancing on Ice Christmas present, that aired on ITV this festive interval.

 The place is Dancing on Ice filmed?
-Can I get tickets for dwell exhibits?
+Can I get tickets for dwell reveals?

-When Dancing on Ice was revived in 2018, a purpose-built rink at RAF Bovingdon, Hertfordshire was constructed, which is the place the dwell exhibits at the moment are filmed.
+When Dancing on Ice was revived in 2018, a purpose-built rink at RAF Bovingdon, Hertfordshire was constructed, which is the place the dwell reveals at the moment are filmed.

-Tickets can be found at no cost from SRO Audiences – comply with this hyperlink to register.
+Tickets can be found free of charge from SRO Audiences – comply with this hyperlink to register.

 Will Dancing on Ice characteristic same-sex ?